Takfiri: Modern political uses

-"takfiri generally refers to a Wahabi Salafi who looks at the world in black-and-white; there are true believers and then there are nonbelievers, with no shades in between.
-A takfiris mission is to re-create the Caliphate according to a literal interpretation of the Qur'an."

 Takfiris also reject the traditional Muslim duty to obey one's legitimate rulers in all manners that do not contradict the Sharia, as sedition is viewed as a great danger to a nation.
 However, takfiris consider all political authority that does not abide by their interpretation of Islam to be illegitimate and therefore apostate; this view closely mirrors Qutb's views on what he perceived as jahiliyyah in the Muslim world.
 As such, violence against such regimes is considered legitimate.

-The term takfiri was brought to a more public prominence by the BBC investigative journalist Peter Taylor in his 2005 BBC television series The New Al Qaeda.
+The term takfiri was brought to greater public prominence by the BBC investigative journalist Peter Taylor in his 2005 BBC Television series The New Al Qaeda.

 Suicide

 Takfiri views on suicide also differ significantly from those of orthodox Muslims.
-In mainstream Islam, suicide is considered a major sin, but Takfiris believe that one who deliberately kills himself whilst attempting to kill a religious enemy is a martyr (shahid) and therefore goes straight to heaven without having to wait for the Day of Judgement.
+In mainstream Islam, suicide is considered a major sin, but Takfiris believe that one who deliberately kills himself whilst attempting to kill a religious enemy is a martyr (shahid) and therefore goes straight to Jannah (paradise) without having to wait for the Day of Judgement.
 According to this doctrine, all sins of the martyrs are absolved when they die in martyrdom, allowing carte blanche for the indiscriminate killing of civilians and non-combatants.